 Art critics have described his work as conceptual, philosophical, narrative, allegorical, dreamlike, romantic, symbolic and dietetic.
 The artist most often questions human nature, its equivocal and dangerous border zones beyond which everything can suddenly switch, but also the human soul and its emotional imprints, as well as all the great mysteries of life to which man has always had to confront itself through History, Art, Literature, Philosophy, Psychology, Psychoanalysis, Religion and Science.

-For her visual creations, Birdy Tg uses Photography in an unconventional way.
+For his visual creations, Birdy Tg uses Photography in an unconventional way.
 He uses photographic pixels as a painter works with his pigments and brushes on the canvas.
 Moreover, he never excludes concomitant use of drawing and painting.

 Its artistic purpose is certainly to recreate the splendor and sharp sense of detail, the exuberance of clues and codes, which made the great days of classical painting, but in a very contemporary way, exploiting all modern technologies at its disposal, while regularly developing innovative approaches.
 If he fully masters all photographic techniques, he denies its sole purpose and considers them only as useful means to reach his paradigm.